Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Interval Temporal Logic

-\begin{proposition} Let $\FIN = \Sfin(\calP)$ be a partial monoid of (non-strict) finite segments under fusion and $\INF = \Sinf(\calP)$ a monoid of semi-finite segments.
-Let $X^\calP$ be a set of streams, let $\calQ$ be a unital quantale and $\calL$ a complete lattice. \begin{enumerate} \item $\FIN \times X^\calP$ is a partial monoid and $\calQ^{\FIN \times X^\calP}$ a unital quantale with convolution as composition. \item $(\FIN \sddot \INF)\times X^\calP$ is a partial monoid and $(\calQ\sddot \calL)^{(\FIN \sddot\INF) \times X^\calP}$ a weak unital quantale, in which the unital quantale $\calQ^{\FIN \times X^\calP}$ is embedded. \end{enumerate} \end{proposition} \begin{proof} Part (\ref{P:itl-fin}) is immediate by the product construction in \refex{ex:monoid-set-monoid} and Corollary~\ref{P:old-lifting}; part (\ref{P:itl-fin-inf}) follows from Proposition~\ref{P:semigroup-sdprod} and Proposition~\ref{P:wq-seg-lifting}. \end{proof} We call the elements of the function spaces \emph{segment stream functions}.
+\begin{prop} Let $\FIN = \Sfin(\calP)$ be a partial monoid of (non-strict) closed segments under fusion and $\INF = \Sinf(\calP)$ a monoid of semi-open segments.
+Let $X^\calP$ be a set of streams, let $\calQ$ be a unital quantale and $\calL$ a complete lattice. \begin{enumerate} \item $\FIN \times X^\calP$ is a partial monoid and $\calQ^{\FIN \times X^\calP}$ a unital quantale with convolution as composition. \item $(\FIN \sddot \INF)\times X^\calP$ is a partial monoid and $(\calQ\sddot \calL)^{(\FIN \sddot\INF) \times X^\calP}$ a weak unital quantale, within which the unital quantale $\calQ^{\FIN \times X^\calP}$ is embedded. \end{enumerate} \end{prop} \begin{proof} Part (\ref{P:itl-fin}) is immediate by the product construction in \refex{ex:monoid-set-monoid} and Corollary~\ref{P:old-lifting}; part (\ref{P:itl-fin-inf}) follows from Proposition~\ref{P:semigroup-sdprod} and Proposition~\ref{P:wq-seg-lifting}. \end{proof} We call the elements of the function spaces \emph{segment stream functions}.
 For $\calQ=\calL=\mathbb{B}$ we obtain (weak) quantales of \emph{segment stream predicates} as special cases.
 These describe the logic of ITL in terms of convolution algebras.
-In the more concrete case of $\calP=\mathbb{N}$, the order is locally finite with respect to finite intervals.
-By Corollary~\ref{P:locfin-lifting}, the convolution algebra of finite intervals then forms an (additionally) idempotent semiring.
+In the more concrete case of $\calP=\mathbb{N}$, we may associate $\FIN$ and $\INF$ with finite and semi-infinite intervals $[i,j]$ and $[i,\infty)$ in $\mathbb{N}$.
+Moreover, the order is locally finite with respect to finite intervals.
+By Corollary~\ref{P:locfin-lifting}, the convolution algebra of finite intervals then forms an idempotent semiring (with respect to addition).
 Similar observations on the algebra of ITL predicates have been made by H\"ofner and M\"oller~\cite{HM09,HM08}.

-We now explain some of the ITL operations in the light of Proposition~\ref{P:itl} and sketch the most important features of the loose algebraic semantics.
+We now explain some of the ITL operations in light of Proposition~\ref{P:itl} and sketch the most important features of the loose algebraic semantics.
 It is based on interval stream predicates of type $\Sfin(\nat) \times X^\nat \to \mathbb{B}$ over closed, non-strict and finite intervals.
 With this approach, the ITL semantics of terms or expressions is abstracted into stream functions.